 Addendum F: Field Trips – Guidelines, Safety, Ideas

 Addendum G: Substitute Folder

+Addendum H: Salary Wage Scale

 PERSONNEL POLICIES

 This employee handbook is for informational purposes only, and can be changed at any time with or without notice.
-Termination of employees may happen at any time for any reason or without reason
+Termination of employees may happen at any time for any reason or without reason, except non-discriminatory reasons.

 Thank you for joining our team at Northwoods Child Development Center.
 We hope you enjoy your time with us and want to make your experience here as pleasant as possible.
-Keep this handbook available tofor reference to issues that may come up during your employment.
-It is your responsibility to be knowledgeable of all the policies in this book.
-If any issues should arise that you are not able to find an answer to, please feel free to let us know so that we may take care of them.
+Keep this handbook available to reference for issues that may come up during your employment.
+It is your responsibility to adhere to the policies in this book.
+If any issues should arise that you are not able to find an answer to, please speak with the Director.

 NORTHWOODS CHILD DEVELOPMENT CENTER, LLC